 (c) the disclosure is not to be regarded as a breach of professional ethics or standards or any principles of conduct applicable to a person’s employment or as unprofessional conduct.

-[Section 28B inserted by No. 23 of 2015 s.
+[Section 28B inserted: No. 23 of 2015 s.
 30.]

 28C.
 Delegation of powers under s.
 28B